 - Submit a request: Once you’ve decided what kind of income-driven repayment plan you want, the next step is submitting an Income-Driven Repayment Plan Request.
 This application can be submitted online or via hard copy.
 Paper copies of the application can be obtained from your loan servicer.
 When submitting the application, you’ll need to provide income information.

 - Keep making payments: It generally takes a few weeks for your servicer to make a decision regarding your income-driven repayment application.
-Keep making your regular payments until you’ve been officially approved for an IDR plan.
+In the meantime, keep making your regular payments to avoid falling into default.

 Alternatives to income-driven repayment

 - Graduated repayment plan: Under this plan, loan payments start out low and increase every two years.
 Payments are made for up to 10 years on most loans (up to 30 years on consolidation loans).

 - Extended repayment plan: This approach involves a longer repayment term, which reduces the monthly payment but ultimately increases the total interest paid over the life of the loan.
 Payments are made for up to 25 years.

-- Student loan refinancing: While refinancing your federal student loans with a private lender will eliminate federal benefits, like the option of income-driven repayment plans or loan forgiveness, it may be worthwhile if you can get a much lower interest rate or by extending your loan term.
+- Student loan refinancing: While refinancing your federal student loans with a private lender will eliminate federal benefits like income-driven repayment plans and loan forgiveness programs, it’s possible to lower your monthly payment by getting a lower interest rate or by extending your loan term.

 FAQ about income-driven repayment

 Whether or not your spouse’s income affects your income-driven repayment plan depends on the plan you select.

-ICR, IBR and PAYE use only the borrower’s income as long as the borrower files separately.
+ICR, IBR and PAYE use only the borrower’s income as long as the borrower files taxes separately.
 REPAYE, on the other hand, bases the loan payment on joint income, regardless of whether the borrower and their spouse filed separate or joint tax returns.

 There’s no explicit income cutoff when it comes to qualifying for income-driven repayment plans.
 The loan payments will simply increase as your income increases.
-However, if your income increases enough, your income-driven repayment may be greater than what you’d pay with the standard 10-year plan.
+However, if your income increases enough, your income-driven repayment may be greater than what you would pay with the standard 10-year plan.